Arcadia-Science/2023-amblyomma-annotation/annotation/README.md

 git checkout dev
 ```

+This run of the workflow was run from commit a7726da.
 Launch the workflow with specific parameters for annotating the tick genome with:
 ```
 nextflow run main.nf \\
 -profile docker \\